gogs/docs/en-US/installation/install_from_binary.md

 All downloads come with **MySQL** and **PostgreSQL** support, and build **with tags `cert`**.
 Keep in mind that support status may be different from older releases, please follow the instructions on older Gogs instances.

+## Notes

-**Note**: `mws` means builtin Windows service support.
+- `mws` means builtin Windows service support.
 Please use the other one if you're using NSSM.

 ## How to use downloads?